We offer ’free play’ in a welcoming environment for children, parents and carers to meet,

 We offer a tailor-made service to children with special educational needs and disabilities of specialised resources such as fibre optic lights, sensory kits along with sound memory busy boxes etc.

-Bolton Toy Library is a registered charity established in 1981, providing therapeutic play opportunities across the borough for 35 years.
+Bolton Toy Library is a registered charity established in 1981, providing therapeutic play opportunities across the borough.

 At our base we provide stimulating free play through ‘drop ins’, play & loan sessions, ‘1:1 sessions’ for parents, grand-parents, and foster carers.